TZarNi/sros-frr-ixp-lab/README.md

 bird> show status
 bird> show route
 bird> show protocol
-bird> show route protocol AS64501 bird> show route protocol AS64502
+bird> show route protocol AS64501 # to check received routes from AS64501 bird> show route protocol AS64502
 ```